-These changes build on the reforms of the Protection of the Environment Operations (Waste) Regulation 2014, seek to drive further resource recovery and address poor waste practices.
+These changes build on the 2014 reforms of the Protection of the Environment Operations (Waste) Regulation, by seeking to drive further resource recovery and address poor waste practices.

 The proposed changes

-The proposed changes provide for the setting of minimum standards to ensure the appropriate management, production and use of materials recovered from construction and demolition waste.
-These changes seek to ensure that waste materials are appropriately processed, the quality of recovered materials is maintained, and the environment and human health is protected.
+The proposed changes set standards to ensure appropriate management, production and use of materials recovered from construction waste.
+These changes seek to ensure that waste is appropriately sorted, the quality of recovered materials is maintained, and human health and the environment are protected.

 - improving performance at landfills

 - transported waste deductions

 - clarifying how the waste contributions are applied at resource recovery facilities